potassco-asp-course/potassco-asp-course.github.io/_posts/2020-11-07-basic-modeling-part-completed-whoohoo.markdown

 ---
 layout: post
-title:  "Whoohoo!
-Basic modeling (and playlists) are up and running!"
+title:  "Basic modeling (and playlists) are up and running"
 date:   2020-11-07 15:52:37 +0100
 categories: video update
 ---